-Data from the Centers for Disease Control and Prevention show that rates of several STDs, including gonorrhea, have actually been rising sharply in recent years in people ages 55 and older.
+Data from the Centers for Disease Control and Prevention show that rates of several STDs, including gonorrhea, chlamydia, and syphilis, have actually been rising sharply in recent years in people ages 55 and older.
 As an example, here is the data for gonorrhea in people ages 55+ over the past twenty years.

 While younger people still account for the majority of cases, these sharp increases show that increased awareness of sexual health in seniors is crucial.

 What are the risk factors for STD in older adults?

 There are likely a variety of different factors that can put an older person at risk for STDs.
 One factor is that they no longer have to worry about pregnancy.
 Because of this, when older people have sex, they’re less likely to use a condom.

 Another factor is the availability of sexual aids for elderly or older people.
 For example, pharmaceutical treatment of erectile dysfunction is widely available.
 This allows for senior citizen sexual activity that may otherwise be more difficult.

 While there are certainly some older adults who are married, it’s also common for people to become widowed in this age group.
 This can make them more likely to seek new sexual partners.

 Another huge factor is that many older people mistakenly believe that they no longer need to worry about STDs.
 Not only does this often mean that they don’t practice safe sex, but they may also fail to get tested for STDs.
 Many STDs don’t cause any symptoms in many of those infected, and if seniors believe that they don’t need to worry about STDs, then they may not bother with getting tested.

 STD tests, either in a clinic or through a home STD testing service, are a good idea for any sexually active older adult who is not in a long-term monogamous relationship (such as marriage).
 This allows for seniors to receive appropriate treatment of any STDs.